HAG87/atelierbump-site/_docs/01-userguide.md

 ## refGuides, spatial reference helpers

-*refGuides plug-in is intended to improve and speed up architecture modeling, or any case where precise measurements are needed.
-It allows to create construction guides, for accurately position and model objects.
+*refGuides toolset allows to create construction guides for accurately position and model objects.
 This guides can act as rulers, displaying custom measurement units in the viewport.*

-The main functionality of this tool set consist in the creation of two types of reference objects : **linear guides** and **protractors**.
+The main functionality of this tool set consist in the creation of tree types of reference objects : **linear guide**, **protractor** and **point**.

 Another feature is the ability to place **intersection marks** where linear guides intersects in space.
 Use this feature with the **Intersection points** option, or holding the **<mark>ALT</mark>** key during placement.